lhehnke/aircrash-analysis-data/README.md

 ## Description: analysis

-Contains the R script for conducting a point pattern analysis and mapping the accidents.
+Contains the R script for mapping the accidents and conducting a point pattern analysis.

 ## Description: data